What is it?

 Horse chestnut contains a substance that thins the blood.
 It also makes it harder for fluid to leak out of veins and capillaries and weakly promotes fluid loss through the urine to help prevent water retention (edema).

-Horse chestnut is LIKELY SAFE for most people when a standardized seed extract product is used short-term.
+Horse chestnut is LIKELY SAFE for most people when a standardized seed extract product is taken by mouth for a short amount of time.
 Standardized products have been tested to contain exact amounts of a verified chemical.
 Look for products which have had the toxic substance esculin removed.
 Horse chestnut products can sometimes cause side effects such as dizziness, headache, stomach upset, and itching.

 Pollen from the horse chestnut flower can cause allergic reactions.
 Rectal (suppository) use of horse chestnut may cause inflammation and itching in the anal area.